-Phil Crosby, renowned Quality Guru and Best-Selling Author, taught Quality Improvement through employee engagement and culture change – before employee engagement and culture change were popular in the HR space.
+Phil Crosby taught Quality Improvement through employee engagement and culture change – before engagement and culture change were popular topics in the HR space.
 He was a pioneer.
 His ways worked for innumerable companies around the world.
-It also worked for Mark, who saw the same strategies improving morale and employee satisfaction.
-Mark jokes that he didn’t learn HR from an HR person; he learned it from a Quality Guru.
-As PCA grew, Mark found himself consulting with PCA clients on staffing, incentive pay, performance management, and benefits plan design, creating unique solutions that fit with clients' culture while reinforcing quality improvement efforts as taught at PCA.
+They also worked for me, as I saw the same strategies improving morale and employee engagement.
+As PCA grew, I found myself consulting with PCA clients on staffing, incentive pay, performance management, and benefits plan design, creating unique solutions that fit with clients' culture while reinforcing quality improvement efforts as taught at PCA.
 Ultimately, I got certified in PCA's methods of Quality Improvement which was a huge honor.

 PCA was a publicly-traded company which ultimately got bought out in a hostile takeover that ousted Phil.
 I took that as my opportunity to mov to Colorado in 1990 serving as the HR Director at the National Center for Atmospheric Research, and later as the Director of HR, Education, and Research at Poudre Valley Health System.
-Mark has been working with clients throughout the region since 2000, at that time serving as the COO for an absentee CEO/owner of an outsourced HR Consulting and Services Company called The Employer Source.
+I've been working with clients throughout the region since 2000, at that time serving as the COO for an absentee CEO/owner of an outsourced HR Consulting and Services company called The Employer Source.
 The owner called me the "Working Partner."
 I called myself an entrepreneur with someone else's money!

-Add all that up, and Mark has a unique background that includes running a company, Organizational Development, HR, Quality, Education and Operations.
+Add all that up, and I've got a pretty unique background that includes running a company, Organizational Development, HR, Quality, Education and Operations.
 I don't approach people issues from the perspective of conventional wisdom in HR.
 It’s hard to when you’ve had full P&L responsibility for a company and had to manage client relationships, PR, risk management, and other aspects of running a business besides HR.
 It’s also hard to when you’ve worked for a Quality Guru and you drank the cool aid.
-And so he challenges clients to think differently.

-I've had opportunities to work with some of the best organizations over the years, and that has allowed me to create programs that have won state and national awards, been featured in local and national press including, Inc., Entrepreneur, Training, and CBS This Morning.
-He has spoken at state and national conferences and testified before state and federal Congressional committees.
-Mark’s work was featured in the November 2012 edition of HR Magazine in their cover article “Business Transformations Take Flight."
+I've had opportunities to work with some of the best organizations over the years, and that has allowed me to create programs that have won state and national awards, and that have been featured in local and national press including, Inc., Entrepreneur, Training, and CBS This Morning.
+I've spoken at state and national conferences and testified before state and federal Congressional committees.
+My work with one client in particular was featured in the November 2012 edition of HR Magazine in their cover article “Business Transformations Take Flight."
 If I was ever going to be in HR Magazine, that would be the one issue I would have wanted to be in.
 I love transformations and I get to see them the same way Phil Crosby did - through culture change and engagement.